unmrds/all-of-us/aou_tutorial-python.md

 1. Welcome to your Jupyter Notebook!
 The default name will be something like *Untitled.ipynb*.
 You can change this by clicking on the title in the top left of the window.
-1. New notebooks run Python by default.
-To change this, select **Runtime -> Change runtime type**.
+1. New notebooks run Python 3 by default.
+To change this, if you wanted to use R for example, select **Runtime -> Change runtime type**.
 A window will open with some runtime options.
-Under the **Runtime type** menu, select **R**.
+If you want to use the R language (this workshop focuses on Python), under the **Runtime type** menu, select **R**.

 Keep the default value for the hardware accelerator.
 Click **Save** to update.

 >
 > #### Tip: Getting back to your notebook
 >
 >You may want to return to your notebook after this workshop.
 If you return
 >to *My Drive*, your default space in Google Drive, you should see your notebook
 >listed with your other files.
+If you don't see your notebook in the top level
+>of your Drive you can also check the *Colab Notebooks* directory if it exists
+>as this is where Colab creates new notebooks by default if you don't create
+>them from a specific location in *My Drive*.
 >
 >Let's check this now and verify that everyone can find their notebook.
 >